uwmadisoncals/cals-main-plugins/weaverx-theme-support/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Text Domain: weaverx-theme-support
 Requires at least: 4.8
+Requires PHP: 5.4
 Tested up to: 4.9
-Stable tag: 3.2.3
+Stable tag: 4.0

 A useful shortcode and widget collection for Weaver Xtreme

 == Description ==

-This is the main theme suppot for the Weaver X Theme.
+This is the main theme support for the Weaver X Theme.
 This plugin provides a collection of useful shortcodes and widgets designed to complement the Weaver X theme.
 These shortcodes have been selected and developed based on requests and feedback from thousands of users of the Weaver X, Weaver II, and Aspen themes.

 While these shortcodes are optimized for the Weaver X theme, they will also work with full functionality for most WordPress themes, and can be used if you switch themes.